baldwint/quicklook-gpx/README.md

 ### Customization

-The plugin uses [OpenLayers](http://openlayers.org/) to render a map preview using map tiles for Norway provided by The Norwegian Mapping Authority, [Kartverket](http://kartverket.no/).
-To use different background map tiles, edit `template.html` and change `ol.source.XYZ`.
+The plugin uses [OpenLayers](http://openlayers.org/) to render a map preview using data from [OpenStreetMap](http://www.openstreetmap.org).
+To use different background map tiles, edit `template.html` and change `ol.source.OSM`.

 ### Installation Instructions